shuque/resolve/README.md

 DNSSEC validation is substantially implemented, but not complete yet.
-Full chain authentication of positive answers and also negative answers (NODATA and NXDOMAIN) is largely implemented.
+Full chain authentication of positive answers and also negative answers (NODATA and NXDOMAIN) is mostly done.
 The main remaining work is to implement wildcard no-closer-match proofs.
 The most popular signing algorithms are supported (RSASHA1, RSASHA1-NSEC3-SHA1, RSASHA256, RSASHA512, ECDSAP256SHA256, ECDSAP384SHA384, and ED25519).
 I
 haven't implemented ED448 (algorithm 16) yet, because the crypto libraries I'm using don't support it.
 But I plan to address that in the near future.

 The included document, [DNSSEC.md](DNSSEC.md) has many examples of the use of DNSSEC with this program.